 - and many more.

 There are several ways to keep abreast of science developments at Esri:

-- Attend upcoming Esri specialist meetings with science themes (e.g., Geodesign Summit Europe in September, the Health GIS Conference in October, the Ocean GIS Conference in November, etc.).
-Information will be available via the bookmarks mentioned above, as well as at esri.com/events.
+- Attend upcoming Esri specialist meetings with science themes (e.g., the Geodesign Summit, Geodesign Summit Europe, the Health and Human Services GIS Conference, the Ocean GIS Forum, the FedGIS Conference, etc.).
+Consider also the Esri Developer Summit.
+Information on all Esri events is available at esri.com/events.

-- Esri staffers also do great science themselves, and you are welcome to visit our new online Zotero library showcasing our publications.
+- Esri staffers also do great science themselves, and you are welcome to visit our online Zotero library showcasing our publications.